Stay in the Loop

 BSR Classical Interludes, February 2025

-Lots of variety to choose from in our preview this month.
+There's lots of variety to choose from in our preview this month.
 There’s a concert of young string players in Cherry Hill, a favorite trio in Wilmington, some great Haydn, along with tango and music old and new in Philadelphia.
-And all these concerts feature works both classic and new.
 Here’s to great listening!

-Philadelphia Youth Orchestra Music Institute: Prysm Strings New Jersey
+Philadelphia Youth Orchestra (PYO) Music Institute: Prysm Strings New Jersey

-Katz Jewish Community Center, 1301 Springdale Road, Cherry Hill, NJ
+Katz Jewish Community Center, 1301 Springdale Road, Cherry Hill

 This free concert inaugurates an expanded PYO program under the leadership of former Philadelphia Orchestra associate concertmaster Michael Ludwig and violinist Rachael Ludwig.
 The program’s young musicians participate in an intensive string program, studying and playing alongside professionals.
 Under Michael Ludwig’s direction, the young musicians will play classics by Vivaldi and Mozart, alongside contemporary favorites like Beauty and the Beast.